On the Power of Manifold Samples in Exploring Configuration Spaces and the Dimensionality of Narrow Passages: Introduction

 \textbf{Approximating manifolds of high dimension:} As we do not have the machinery to exactly analyze \CSs restricted to manifolds of dimension three or higher, we suggest to substitute exact decomposition of the manifolds as induced by the \CS by some approximation. i.e., relaxing condition {\bf C3}.
 There are various ways to carefully approximate C-spaces.
 In the rest of the paper we take the approach of {\em a recursive application of \MMS}.

-In Section~\ref{sec:two_robots} we demonstrate this recursive application for a specific problem in a six-dimensional configuration space, namely the coordination of two planar polygonal robots translating and rotating admits polygonal obstacles.
-In the adduced experiments for the more demanding test cases MMS clearly outperforms PRM, with over 20-fold speedup in an especially tight setting.
+In Section~\ref{sec:two_robots} we demonstrate this recursive application for a specific problem in a six-dimensional configuration space, namely the coordination of two planar polygonal robots translating and rotating amidst polygonal obstacles.
+In the adduced experiments for the more demanding test cases MMS clearly outperforms several variants and implementations of PRM with over 40-fold speedup in an especially tight setting.
 Section~\ref{sec:completeness} provides the theoretical foundations for using \MMS in a recursive fashion.
 In Section~\ref{sec:discussion} we examine the significant advantage of \MMS with respect to prevailing sampling-based approaches in scenarios containing \emph{high-dimensional narrow passages}.
-This provokes a novel characterization of narrow passages which attempts to capture their dimensionality.
+This provokes a novel characterization of narrow passages, which attempts to capture their dimensionality.
 We conclude with an outlook on further work in Section~\ref{sec:future_work}.

 \secspacea